RNR-Marine™, Inc. Unique products for demanding boaters ... Image

 The strength of aluminum welds is greatly decreased by welding, which reacts with the anodized aluminum producing hydrogen cracking.
 In addition, anodization (aluminum oxide) melts at approximately 3,600° F, while the aluminum underneath melts at about 1,200° F. Very few welding operators can develop a technique and find a machine that lets them manipulate the AC TIG arc so that it 1) penetrates the anodized coating and 2) establishes a good weld puddle without adding so much heat that the puddle rolls out of the joint or the arc blows through the base metal.
 This high heat can ruin the aluminum tubing!

-5. Fatigue Strength and Life - Stainless steel has 5-10 times the fatigue strength (resistance to bending & vibration) of aluminum pipe.
-The fatigue strength of stainless steel is 25-75,000psi, compared to aluminum at 6-18,000psi.
+5. Fatigue Strength and Life - The biggest difference between stainless steel and aluminum is fatigue strength (resistance to bending & vibration).
+The fatigue strength of stainless steel is 25-75,000psi, which is 5-10X times aluminum pipe's 6-18,000psi.

-But the critical shortcoming of aluminum is its finite fatigue life, which means that aluminum components ALWAYS eventually break.
+The critical shortcoming of aluminum is its finite fatigue life, which means that aluminum components ALWAYS eventually break.
 ALWAYS.
 It's just a question of how many fatigue cycles the aluminum will survive.
 The beefier the frame, the longer it will last.
 Design, assembly and weld quality will also affect the T-Top's life, but there is no such thing as an aluminum T-Top that will last forever - if it gets used.
 An aluminum T-Top subjected to frequent use, heavy loads, waves and pounding may only last a few years, while an aluminum T-Top on a boat driven carefully on smooth waters could possibly last for ten to fifteen years.

 Lower fatigue loads relative to the strength of the frame will increase the number of fatigue cycles to make a frame last long enough for the majority of boaters, but given enough use, every aluminum T-Top will eventually fail.
 This has been demonstrated over and over, and is taught in all the engineering textbooks.
 Aluminum's eventual failure when subjected to cyclical loads is not a question of "if", but a question of "when."